529 savings plans offer a unique combination of features that no other education savings vehicle can match.

 State tax advantages.
 Many states offer income tax incentives for state residents, such as a tax deduction for contributions or a tax exemption for qualified withdrawals.

 High contribution limits.
 Most plans permit contributions of over $300,000 over the life of the plan.

 Unlimited participation.
-Anyone at least 18 years old with a valid Social Security number can open a 529 college savings plan account, regardless of income level.
+Anyone at least 18 years old with a valid Social Security number can open a 529 savings plan account, regardless of income level.

 Flexibility.
 Under most plans, you're entitled to change the beneficiary of your account to a qualified family member.
 You may roll over the money in your 529 plan account to a different 529 plan once per year without income tax or penalty implications.